Honoring a Friend and Colleague

 Friends of Michael H. Jameson have proposed naming the new Student Center's West Colonnade in memory of Michael H. Jameson.
 They want to honor his extraordinary contributions to the study of ancient Greece and unwavering dedication to the American School.
 This endearing veranda is located on the first floor of Loring Hall and is accessible through the Eugene Vanderpool Dining Room.
 Students and scholars come to this space to dine, learn, and socialize.

-Support the Friends of Michael H. Jameson Campaign
+Support the Friends of Michael H. and Virginia Jameson Campaign

 The American School is currently in the midst of a capital campaign to completely renovate, remodel, and expand Loring Hall, the intellectual and residential heart of the campus and future site of the new Student Center.
 Spaces in this complex are being named in honor of special members of the community.
 Please consider making a contribution to help recognize Michael Jameson's extraordinary impact on archaeology and commitment to the American School.
 Your gift is tax deductible, so click the link below to make a donation today.
 Thank you for your generous support.